siddharthaxroy/test/content/news/index.md

 #### 2025:

-12/09/25: Jennie was a panelist and presented on her ongoing critical review of corrosion (control) in decentralized water systems at the Rural Water Supply Network webinar *Rapid corrosion of handpumps - can we finally address this issue?* Recording to come.
+12/09/25: Jennie was a panelist and presented on her ongoing research at the Rural Water Supply Network webinar *Rapid corrosion of handpumps - can we finally address this issue?* Recording to come.

 {{< figure src="25-12-corrosion.png" position="center" >}}